Wager's Action

-Wager's Action was a naval confrontation on 8 June 1708 N.S (28 May O.S.), between a British squadron under Charles Wager and the Spanish treasure fleet, as part of the War of Spanish Succession.
+Wager's Action was a naval confrontation on 8 June 1708 N.S.
+(28 May O.S.), between a British squadron under Charles Wager and the Spanish treasure fleet, as part of the War of the Spanish Succession.
 The battle ended in a British victory over the Spanish fleet.

 Background

 In the spring of 1708 Charles Wager was on an expedition in the Caribbean with a squadron of four ships: